Bail in the United Kingdom: Deciding on pre-charge bail

 However, they may not require a recognizance, surety or security (i.e. money either paid on release or promised, perhaps by a third party, in the event of breaching the other conditions or absconding), or require residence in a bail hostel.

 Breach of police bail

 Breaching police imposed bail conditions is not a criminal offence in itself.
 However, the police have the authority to arrest any person in breach of their conditions then charge or re-bail them.
 There is no power to alter bail conditions at this point.
 Further, breaches of police bail will likely influence any later decisions made in court about a person's bail.

+2017–2022: Release under investigation

+The Policing and Crime Act 2017 made a number of amendments to PACE, one of which was to introduce an approach to police bail that applies bail only under specific circumstances.
+A result of this was that there was a presumption that a person would be released from police custody with no restrictions on their freedom.
+This was commonly referred to as release under investigation or RUI.
+A number of issues were identified with the RUI process.
+The most prominent is that it lacks a statutory framework and therefore does not incorporate the specific time limits which would apply to a person were they released on bail.
+This meant some people were left without knowledge of how their case was progressing and with no timeframe for being told if they are either no longer being investigated, or being charged.
+There were also cases where a person released under investigation, and so not subject to police monitoring, went on to commit further offences against the same victim.
+As a result, further amendments made by the Police, Crime, Sentencing and Courts Act 2022 require bail where further investigation is needed or further proceedings against the person (such as charges) may be made.